theleagueof/league-mono/ofl.markdown

 Holder(s) under this license and clearly marked as such.
 This may include source files, build scripts and documentation.

-`"Reserved Font Name"` refers to any names specified as such after the copyright statement(s).

 `"Original Version"` refers to the collection of Font Software components as distributed by the Copyright Holder(s).